 Bohol

-Nearby Bohol also boasts some of the best beginner diving in the Philippines.
-The reefs around Panglao Island and Anda are particularly impressive.
-Gentle coral gardens inhabited by turtles, frogfish and seahorses are perfect for padding out your logbook, while the island's famous Chocolate Hills are as bizarre as they are beautiful.
+Nearby Bohol also boasts some of the best beginner diving in the Philippines, with the reefs around Panglao Island and Anda being particularly impressive.
+Gentle coral gardens inhabited by turtles, frogfish and seahorses are perfect for padding out your logbook.
+During surface intervals on land, the island's famous Chocolate Hills are as bizarre as they are beautiful, and well worth a visit.

 Negros

-Dauin and Dumaguete, on the island of Negros, are also ideal for less-experienced divers.
-The relaxed shore dives are ideal for getting back into the water after a longer-than-expected surface interval and are perfect for critter hunting among the colourful corals.
-Frogfish, seahorses, octopus and cuttlefish will keep you company as you perfect your buoyancy from the beach before heading to explore the resplendent reefs and colourful walls of Apo Island.
+Dauin and Dumaguete, on the island of Negros, are ideal for less-experienced divers.
+Relaxed shore dives are perfect for getting back into the water after a longer-than-expected surface interval, and are perfect for critter hunting.
+Frogfish, seahorses, octopus and cuttlefish will keep you company as you perfect your buoyancy from the beach before heading out to explore the resplendent reefs and colourful walls of Apo Island.

 Read more